bramuno/shelterMon/README.md

 All the advice and instruction given is for EDUCATIONAL PURPOSES ONLY.
 I am not responsible for anything you do or destroy or anything else that happens as a result of your efforts.
 Nothing is fool-proof so do not trust this or anything as a perfect solution for monitoring temperatures.
 If you want a guaranteed solution, you should buy one.
 I am making this project because I have zero solutions that will do the same thing at an affordable price which is what this project accomplishes.   <br>
 ALSO, this project involves some soldering which is recommended to install a physical switch.
 I am not responsible for hurting yourself or burning something to the ground.
 If you are not comfortable soldering, you can reach out to your local hackerspace/makerspace for help. <br>
 Ultimately it is YOUR RESPONSIBILITY to do all the proper research of all the subjects discussed here before attempting anything yourself. <br>
-ALSO, this projct requires Wi-Fi is available at all of the locations you need to monitor.
+ALSO, this project requires Wi-Fi is available at all of the locations you need to monitor.
 So that is something else you will need to ensure is ready before you attempt to start this project.

 <h2>Hardware:</h2>
 links provided here are only examples as you can swap out brands as needed to save money as long as the part does what it required, any by all means if you can find it somewhere else then you don't need amazon :)<br>